Lord At Thy Birth

 What does this mean for us during this Christmas season?
 How does remembering the birth of Jesus help us today?
 The answers to those questions are revealed directly in the two biblical accounts of Jesus’ birth we have been discussing.

 When we get up on Christmas morning, we believe by faith that Jesus Christ is the true King according to the Gospel of Matthew as we choose to live in the power of God by being in His kingdom.
-The kingdom of darkness and depression no longer have power over us through Christ.
+The kingdom of darkness and depression no longer has power over us through Christ.
 Sorrow, regret, and the pain of this life are broken through Christ by His coming to earth in the first advent.
 Because He came as the true and rightful king, He opened the way into the Kingdom of God so that we can be free and walk in His light.

 For those of us who are suffering and feel like we are in a low place in life without hope or peace, we can read Luke’s gospel and take comfort that Jesus sees our lowly state.
 He is here to mend our broken lives and to bring us the same peace the angelic host proclaimed to the shepherds on that wonderful night.
 (Luke 2:8-20) We learn that our ordinary existence is no different than those in Luke’s story.
 When we read how God knew those characters intimately and brought them into the revelation of Jesus Christ without regard to their own importance or merit, we can take courage that God will do the same for us today.

 Whether we are young or old, wealthy or poor, with our physical and emotional needs met or struggling to survive, the accounts of Jesus’ birth in Matthew and Luke teach us that Jesus has come to confront the spiritual enemies that work against us and to be near to those who are distressed.
 That is why knowing both biblical accounts is important.
-These stories are more than a small boy receiving gifts, or a baby in a manger.
-The Gospels are the Word of God that declare the eternal purposes of God.
+These stories are more than a small boy receiving gifts or a baby in a manger.
+The Gospels are the Word of God that declares the eternal purposes of God.

 May Christmas Day, this year, be a blessed time with family and friends.
 May we take time to remember the true meaning of Christmas when the Son of God came to earth and changed our lives forever.